 Now you've registered your account, it's time to perform the revival procedure!

-Visit the Escargot download page to download an MSN client in your language.
-If you remember what version you used to use, you can download that one.
-I used Windows Live Messenger 8.1 from 2006, so that's the one I'm currently using.
+Visit the Escargot download page to download a frontend of your choice.
+If you remember what specific version of a frontend you used to use, you can download that one.
+I used Windows Live Messenger 8.1 from 2007 as a child, so that's the one I'm currently using.

-Sign in with the email address and password you used when registering your account.
-If all your credentials are correct, and you're not using Windows XP, you should be signed in and have full access to MSN/Windows Live again!
+Sign into the frontend with the email address and password you used when registering your account.
+If all your credentials are correct, you should be signed in and have full access to your favourite chat clients once more!
 It's alive!
 It's alive!

 Please note that when installing an MSN/WLM client, I don't recommend checking any other installation boxes, such as the MSN toolbar or the Windows Live Sign-in assistant.
 Just leave the shortcuts option checked.
 It just keeps the clutter down and provides faster access to the client.